FR1G0/passwdgen/README.md

 the purpose, however, isn't limited to generating passwords, this tool can also be used to generate links of any sort

+## Usage
+    python3 passwdgen.py

-## These are some of the features i'm looking forward to implementing
+### These are some of the features i'm looking forward to implementing
 <ul>
 <li>Simple generation</li>
 <li>Advanced generation</li>